 As of March 31, 2001, we had approximately 12,500 employees, of whom approximately 240 were assigned to our headquarters and the remainder of whom were directly involved in the management and operation of our stores.
 As of the same date, we had approximately 20 employees dedicated to ColorTyme, all of whom were employed full-time.
 The employees of the ColorTyme franchisees are not employed by us.
 None of our employees, including ColorTyme employees, are covered by a collective bargaining agreement.
+However, the employees of six of our stores in New York, New York will hold an election on June 4, 2001 to determine whether they will be represented by the Teamsters union.
 We believe relationships with our employees and ColorTyme's relationships with its employees are generally good.

-PROPERTIES
+PROPERTIES.